dgraydesign/responsive-starter/README.md

 * 2 sample CSS layouts in `layouts` for a sidebar on either side of your content.
 * Smartly organized starter CSS in `style.css` that will help you to quickly get your design off the ground.
 * Licensed under GPLv2 or later. :) Use it to make something cool.

-Refer to http://gridiculo.us/ to learn how to use the grid on your site.

 Please note: I am not offering support of this theme.
 I've simply shared it here for anyone who would like to use it.
 If you find a bug, please create an issue.